commercelayer/commercelayer-docs-api/resources/paypal_payments/create_paypal_payment.md

 ---
-description: How to create A paypal payment via API
+description: How to create a paypal payment via API
 ---

-# Create A paypal payment
+# Create a paypal payment

 To create a new paypal payment, send a `POST` request to the `/api/paypal_payments` endpoint, passing the resource arguments in the request body.